 If you’re an advanced level surfer who prefers to bring their own board or boards, we suggest packing a performance stick plus something fun to ride for the smaller days.
 Note that you’ll be subject to oversized baggage fees for bringing your own surfboard on flights to and from Nicaragua.
 You can also only get away with bringing up to 3 surfboards into Nicaragua for personal use, with additional boards tagged as imports, meaning customs will slap on a fee of $100 US per board.

-As we’ve already mentioned, the sun here could melt a steel girder on the hotter days of the year.
+As we’ve already mentioned, the sun here could melt a steel girder on some of the hottest days of the year.
 To ensure you don’t spend the duration of your vacation hiding in the shade or bandaging third-degree sunburns, pack a couple of bottles of 50+ sunscreen.

-Even bringing along some surf magazines is a great idea, given that you can share them around our surf camp at Maderas or give them to some of the local grommets as a gift.
+Even bringing along some surf magazines is a great idea, given that you can share them around your surf camp at Maderas.

 If you’re planning to explore the country and surf on your own, before you book your flight, have a look at our list of the 10 items you shouldn’t leave home without.